microsoft/aitour-get-started-with-fabric/lab/tutorial-3-transform-kql-database.md

 In this step, you create a target table that will be used to store the data that is transformed with the update policy.

 1. Browse to the KQL database you created in a previous step, named *Tutorial*.
-2. In the object tree, under the KQL database name, select the query workspace called **Tutorial_queryset**.
+2. In the object tree, under the KQL database name, select the default KQL queryset called **Tutorial_queryset**.
 3. Copy/paste the following command to create a new table called **TransformedData** with a specified schema.

     ```kusto